-Wind data is essential information for wind industry applications.
+Wind resource data is essential information for wind industry applications.
 In order to prospect and design wind farms, an accurate and reliable long-term wind characterization of the site is needed as well as for later analyses of wind farm performance.

 Reanalyses and derived downscaled products are used by the wind analysts community as long-term reference meteorological information to overcome data limitations.
 These reanalyses assimilate a combo of multi-sourced observations, from conventional to remote sensing meteorological data.
 An advanced assimilation model is employed to homogenize all the input observations in space and time covering periods from some years ago to the present day.